janoscsordas/janoscsordas/README.md

 # 💫 About Me:
 🌱 A Software Developer & Tester graduate from Gyulai SzC Szigeti Endre Technical and Vocational School.
 My stack is mostly TypeScript, but got something interesting?
 Count me in.
 I mostly develop full-stack open-source centered apps.
 I also have a profession as a System Operator Technician, but I do not favor it as much.
-Good thing I know some things about networking, helps me Backend development journey a lot.
+Good thing I know some things about networking, helps me in Backend development journey a lot.

 💼 Currently working as a food-delivery driver for Leonardo Ételbár.
 Besides that I focus on web development.